-A maximum of 100% of the portfolio market value may be invested in the United States Government Securities.
+A maximum of 100% of available funds may be invested in the United States Government Securities.

-The maximum length to maturity of any direct investment in the United States Government Securities is five (5) years from the date of purchase.
+The maximum length to maturity of any direct investment in the United States Government Securities is three (3) years from the date of purchase.

-C. United States Government Agencies
+- C. United States Government Agencies - 1.
+Purchase Authorization

-The Investment Officer and Investment Manager may invest in bonds, debentures, or notes issued or guaranteed by United States Government agencies, provided such obligations are backed by the full faith and credit of the United States Government and have an active secondary market.
+The Investment Officers may invest in bonds, debentures, notes or callables issued or guaranteed by United States Government agencies, provided such obligations are backed by the full faith and credit of the United States Government and have an active secondary market.
 Such securities will include:

-United States Export - Import Bank -Direct obligations or fully guaranteed certificates of beneficial ownership Federal Housing Administration Government National Mortgage Association (GNMA) Small Business Administration United States Department of Housing and Urban Development
+United States Export - Import Bank

+-Direct obligations or fully guaranteed certificates of beneficial ownership Farmer Home Administration -Certificates of beneficial ownership Federal Financing Bank -Discount notes, notes and bonds Federal Housing Administration Debentures Government National Mortgage Association (GNMA) General Services Administration United States Maritime Administration Guaranteed -Title XI Financing New Communities Debentures -United States Government guaranteed debentures United States Public Housing Notes and Bonds -United States Government guaranteed public housing notes and bonds Small Business Administration United States Department of Housing and Urban Development

-A maximum of 50% of the portfolio market value may be invested in United States Government agencies.
+A maximum of 90% of available funds may be invested in United States Government agencies.